andy-lee-eng/js-inline-wasm/README.md

 * -h, --help            Show this Help page

-### Templates
+### Types

-Each template outputs a different variant of JavaScript file
+Each type outputs a different variant of JavaScript file

 #### -type fetch